michaelsayala/splunk-idx-docker-lab/README.md

 ## Overview

-This repository provides a **Docker-based Splunk clustered environment** designed to simulate a distributed Splunk deployment.
+This repository provides a Docker-based Splunk environment designed to simulate a distributed deployment.

-The lab demonstrates the following Splunk architectures:
+It includes the following components:

-- **Indexer Clustering**
+- Indexer Cluster
-- **Search Head Clustering (SHC)**
+- Search Head Cluster (SHC)
-- **Search Head Deployer**
+- Search Head Deployer
-- **Cluster Manager**
+- Cluster Manager

-In this lab:

-- The **Search Head Cluster is already configured** in both deployment modes.
-- The **Search Heads act as search peers to the Indexer Cluster**.
-- The **difference between the two deployment modes only affects the Indexer Cluster configuration**.

-This environment allows you to practice:
+The Search Head Cluster is preconfigured and connected to the Indexer Cluster as search peers.

+This lab enables hands-on practice with:

-- Building an Indexer Cluster
+- Building and configuring an Indexer Cluster
-- Connecting Search Heads to Indexer peers
+- Connecting Search Heads to Indexers
 - Managing Search Head Clusters
-- Using a Deployer to manage Search Head apps
+- Deploying apps using a Deployer
 - Understanding distributed search architecture

 ---